kiranma72/abdm-docs/content/3-milestone2/store-consent-artefacts.md

 # Store Consent Artefacts

-- Users have the option to **revoke the consent** they have provided to the Health Information User (HIU), at any time.
-The HIUs must remove any copy of the users' data when the consent is revoked.

-- All Health Information Providers (HIPs) who are holding any data associated with this consent are notified.
-They must save a copy of the consent artefact in their system.
-Data can be shared against this consent any number of times till the **consent expires** (or is revoked by the user).
+- All Health Information Providers (HIPs) who are holding any data associated with this consent are notified whenever a consent is granted, revoked, expired or the ABHA address is deleted.

+- THe HIP must save a copy of the consent artefact in their system.
+Data can be requested against a granted consent any number of times till the **consent expires** (or is revoked by the user).

-- To summarise, if the consent is revoked/expired, they have to get rid of the consent artefacts.
+- When a user revokes a consent - the HIP must ensure that no further data is shared against this consent.

+- If a user deletes their ABHA address, the HIP must remove all references to this ABHA address from their system.
+This includes all consents related to this ABHA address and also all links between the ABHA address and user profile and health records in their system.
+Note that HIP/HRPs MUST NOT DELETE the user profile or health data when an ABHA address is deleted.

 ## Test Cases